hardin47/sicegar/paper/paper.md

 ### Example

-To demonstrate the difference between the functionality when $h_0 = 0$ versus when $h_0$ is freely estimated, we present a small simulation.
+To demonstrate the difference between the functionality when $h_0 = 0$ versus when $h_0$ is freely estimated, we present a small simulation based on sigmoidal data.
-The data were simulated by using a base sigmoidal function given by $I(x)$ and visualized in **Figure 1**.
 The parameters in our simulation are $h_0 = 2$, $h_1 = 4$, $a = 1$, and $t_1 = 12$.
-At each of nine of time points on the x-axis, we have five of replicates around the sigmoidal model with normal noise that has a standard deviation of three.
+At each of nine of time points on the x-axis, we have five of replicates around the sigmoidal model with normal noise (centered at zero, standard deviation of three).
-Our simulation does not prove that estimating $h_0$ freely is always preferable, but it does indicate that there are circumstances in which estimating $h_0$ is important for full approximation of the model.

 **Figure 3** Parameter estimates from simulated data.